muehlefeldt/unity-machine-learning/docs/run-log.md

 ## 1392
 * Ensure enough distance between agent and target at respawn.
 * Short test run to look for problems after code change.
+* Reward looks quite good.
+Very close to the 1390 progress.

+## 1393
+* Short run to look at beta / entropy.
+* Test with default beta = 5e-3.
+* Just to take a look.
+No further config changes.

+##
+* Hyperparameter study.